FOR IMMEDIATE FREE RELEASE

 - The FDA's new video clip revealing that those with serious psychiatric illnesses were excluded from clinical trials implies that this was the only group excluded.
 Would informed decision making benefit by advising patients and physicians as to all other unstudied health conditions that resulted in 28% of study applicants being excluded from Chantix clinical trials?

-FDA is alerting healthcare professionals about new safety warnings for Chantix (varenicline), a drug used to help people stop smoking.
+As indicated by this video clip, the FDA is alerting healthcare professionals about new safety warnings for Chantix (varenicline), a drug used to help people stop smoking.

 Chantix has been linked to serious neuropsychiatric problems, including changes in behavior, agitation, depressed mood, suicidal ideation and suicide.
 The drug can cause an existing psychiatric illness to worsen, or an old psychiatric illness to recur.
 The symptoms can occur even after the drug is discontinued.